zhengshuai1001/JiKouCompany/README.md

 So many of our dreams at first seem impossible.
 Then they seem improbable.
 And then, when we summon the will, they soon become inevitable.

+If you cannot do great things, do small things in a great way.